AndreaRibuoli/RIBY/README.md

 ##### Commitment Control

-We will need to modify our Ruby scripts introducing [`SQLEndTran`](https://www.ibm.com/docs/en/i/7.4?topic=functions-sqlendtran-commit-roll-back-transaction).
+To reach a finer commitment control we need to introduce in our Ruby scripts the [`SQLEndTran` API](https://www.ibm.com/docs/en/i/7.4?topic=functions-sqlendtran-commit-roll-back-transaction).

 ```
 SQLRETURN SQLEndTran (SQLSMALLINT    hType,